 The Vaga follows the classical long, narrow appearance of most Jumpships, but has a rough, patchy covering of replacement armor and hull, which combined with its Starlord Drive, has made for a unique meld between the two ship types.
 Mounted onto the vessel’s cargo section, are two large cargo bays, each capable of holding 7000 tons of goods, and accessible by a single large bay door.
 Between both cargo bays, on the “up” and “down” sides of the ship, are the twinned docking hard points for Dropship attachment.

 The standard hard points of the Dropships are flanked by small control booths meant to operate the docking equipment, and supervise any cargo transfers.
 Between each booth is a large cargo airlock, granting access to the ship’s cargo bays, through an airlock chamber capable of holding 250 tons of cargo at a time.
 This allows the cargo bays to remain under pressure, and alternately distribute cargo where needed during unloading operations.
-At one point, each airlock also served as storage for remote cargo loaders, providing a repair bay for several (4) Zero-G vessels of small tonnage, but these work modules have since been lost, though the docking mods have been retained.
+Each airlock also serves as storage for remote cargo loaders, providing a repair bay for four (4) CargoDevil Freight Handlers available for off-loading and docking operations.

 The Iron Vagabond’s command section can accommodate up to 30 crew members in single-occupancy rooms, which are simply palatial by most standards.
 Each is furnished with a bed, closet, desk and chair, a lounge chair, and a small automated food-processing system, as well as a private washroom.
 Due to the restricted crew numbers of the Vaga, the place has a haunted, almost abandoned feel to its echoing corridors.